meet-projects/y2s17-d1-lab1/README.md

 ### 4. Check off with an instructor or a TA.

 ### 5. Extra:
-Go to w3schools.com, read the page on HTML lists and try out some of the styles and types of lists.
+Go to w3schools.com[link](https://www.w3schools.com/html/html_lists.asp) and read the page on HTML lists.
+Change the type of your ordered list, the style of your unordered list, and make a description list.

 ## Lab 5: Forms